massimilianoviola/hilbertmap/README.md

 # 🎨 3D Hilbert Depth Colormap

 Give your depth estimation a fancy new colormap!
-Here you'll find an implementation of a bijective metric-depth <-> RGB mapping along a 3D Hilbert cube walk, as used in the Vision Banana 🍌 paper [[1]](#references).
+Here you'll find an implementation of a bijective metric depth $\leftrightarrow$ RGB mapping along a 3D Hilbert cube walk, as used in the Vision Banana 🍌 paper [1].

 <table>
   <tr>